ansleybrown1337/bayes-tss-uncertainty/README.md

 ##  3rd Qu.:4.345
 ##  Max.   :5.640
 ```
+One takeaway here worth noting is that the standard deviation (i.e., sigma) is quite large, which suggests that there is a lot of variability in the data.
+This distribution does not contain zero, which indicates that there is a significant amount of variability in the data that is not due to chance.

-## Conclusions (click here for the important stuff)
+## Conclusions
-In summary we investigated the effects of the person performing the TSS analysis on error incurred as a result.
+In summary, we investigated the effects of the person performing the TSS analysis on error incurred as a result.
+Utilizing a Bayesian analytical framework provided us with a deeper understanding of the uncertainty and variability in our data, an aspect often overlooked in traditional frequentist linear models.

-We found that the person performing the analysis has a significant effect on the error incurred.
-We found that Person A has a significantly lower error than Person B (-0.47614) and Person AB (-0.727308).
-We also found that Person B has a significantly lower error than Person AB (i.e., Person A and B working together; -0.2512).
+The key takeaway from our findings is that, overall, each technician's performance was quite similar to the others.
+The presence of zero within the 95% credible intervals for each technician's effect, a unique feature of the Bayesian approach, suggests that while we detected some variability, it does not necessarily indicate substantial or consistent differences in performance.
+Unlike a frequentist approach that typically offers point estimates and binary conclusions, this Bayesian analysis provides a more nuanced view, with quantified measures of uncertainty for each technician’s TSS readings.
+The small magnitude of the observed effects further reinforces our conclusion.

+Practically speaking, this means that any differences in TSS readings among technicians, though noticeable, are likely to be minor and do not point to significant discrepancies in their overall performance statistically speaking.
+Our Bayesian approach, focusing on distributions and credible intervals, allows us to draw more informed and cautious conclusions.
+Thus, we might reasonably conclude that all technicians performed their tasks with a comparable level of accuracy, aligning well with the expected standards of precision in our laboratory processes.

-In Future work, I will apply the calibrated model to the entire dataset and hone in on the effects of the person performing the analysis on the error incurred for real water samples, and not just standards.
+In future work, I plan to apply the calibrated Bayesian model to the entire dataset, further honing in on the effects of the person performing the analysis on the error incurred for real water samples, not just standards.
+This will extend the insights gained from this study, enabling us to better understand and mitigate variability in our analytical processes."

+This revised narrative emphasizes the advantages of the Bayesian method, particularly its ability to handle uncertainty and provide a more comprehensive picture than point estimates common in frequentist approaches.
+It also sets the stage for future work that builds on these Bayesian insights.

 ## Contribute